-If burrowing owl is identified during the breeding season (February 1 through August 31), then an appropriate buffer will be established by the biological monitor in accordance with the Staff Report on Burrowing Owl Mitigation (CDFG 2012).
-Construction within the buffer will be avoided until a qualified biologist determines that burrowing owl is no longer present or until young have fledged.
-The buffer distance may be reduced in consultation with CDFW if noise attenuation buffers such as hay bales are placed between the occupied burrow and construction activities.
+If burrowing owl is identified during the breeding season (February 1 through August 31), then a 100-meter (328-ft) to 200-meter (656-ft) no-work buffer will be established by the qualified biologist in accordance with CDFW Staff Report (CDFG 2012).
+A qualified biologist shall monitor the burrowing owls for any sign of distress and adjust the buffers as necessary to ensure no take occurs.
+Construction and disturbance activities within the buffer will be avoided until a qualified biologist determines that the burrow is inactive or until young have fledged.